 A popular option for people who are looking to progress onto a longer hike is to continue up to Wat Doi Suthep.
 This is a larger and much more popular temple.
 The hike here is a little longer but also much steeper.
 Expect at least a 1.5-hour hike from Wat Pha Lat.

 Continuing on from the forest monastery, follow the river up until you reach the road.
 From here, there is another skinnier and unmarked trail that leads all the way to Wat Doi Suthep.

 If you’ve left your motorbike at the base of the trail, then you can simply turn around and walk back down the way you came to Suthep Road.

 Lazy Option: Hitch a Songthaew From the Road

 I hope this guide to hiking the Monks Trail Chiang Mai has been informative and inspires you to take the adventure.
-If you’re in Chiang Mai for a few more days, why not. check out some of the links below?
+If you’re in Chiang Mai for a few more days, why not check out some of the other articles I’ve written for the region below?

 If you have any questions or you want to say hi, leave a comment below or contact me via email!